“Any sufficiently advanced technology is indistinguishable from magic.”

 Marketers everywhere understand the value of personalization.
 The ability to recognize what your users want before they even ask for it can truly feel like a power indistinguishable from magic.
 Here at Amplitude, our new Recommend product offers customers a convenient, off-the-shelf service to provide personalized recommendations based on common business goals.

-Creating a quality recommendation system can be out of reach for many businesses.
+Creating a quality recommendation engine can be out of reach for many businesses.
 Amplitude Recommend provides an off-the-shelf system that provides customers with recommendations for individual users from a predefined catalog of items, based on prior interactions with, and knowledge about, those users.
 The Recommend team has put extensive effort into building and iteratively improving our system for general quality, without requiring excessive input or advanced domain knowledge from customers.
 What lies underneath the hood of Recommend?
 Here we take a tour of the technology that powers Amplitude’s approach to personalization.